 Apologizing with sincerity can do a lot to help ease the tension of high emotions.

-Look the customer in the eye, smile and sincerely apologize and communicate that their issue is important and that you want to make things right for them.
+Look the customer in the eye, smile, and sincerely apologize.
+Communicate that you acknowledge that their issue is important and that you want to make things right for them.

 4. Maintain Positive Communication

-When listening to a complaining customer, keep your facial expressions and responses as positive as possible.
+Try to keep your facial expressions and responses as positive as possible when you are listening to a complaining customer.